JoeLumbley/Animation/README.md

     Debug.Print($"Running...{DateTime.Now}")
 End Sub
 ```
-- This method initializes the application when the form loads and prints the current time to the debug console.
+- **What It Does**: This method initializes the application when the form loads and prints the current time to the debug console.
+- **Why It Matters**: Initialization is crucial for setting up any necessary resources before the application starts running.

+---

 ### Form Resize Event